John P. Cunha, DO, FACOEP

-An understanding of how the heart and lungs interact will help you to better comprehend how fluid retention works in heart failure.
+An understanding of how the heart and lungs interact will help you better comprehend how fluid retention works in heart failure.
 The heart has four chambers; an atrium and a ventricle on the left side of the heart and an atrium and ventricle on the right.
 The left atrium receives oxygenated blood from the lungs and transfers it to the left ventricle, which then pumps it through the arteries to the entire body.
 The blood then is transported back to the heart by veins into the right ventricle and transferred to the right ventricle, which then pumps it to the lungs for re-oxygenation.

 In contrast, right-sided heart failure, which often is due to obstructive sleep apnea or chronic lung diseases such as emphysema, initially causes salt retention and edema.
 Persistent salt retention in these patients, however, may lead to an expanded blood volume in the blood vessels, thereby causing fluid accumulation in the lungs (pulmonary congestion) and shortness of breath.

-In patients with heart failure due to weak heart muscle (cardiomyopathy), both the right and left ventricles of the heart are usually affected.
-These patients, therefore, can initially suffer from swelling both in the lungs (pulmonary edema) and in the legs and feet (peripheral edema).
-The physician examining a patient who has congestive heart failure with fluid retention looks for certain signs.
-These include:
+In people with heart failure due to weak heart muscle (cardiomyopathy), both the right and left ventricles of the heart are usually affected.
+These people initially can suffer from swelling both in the lungs (pulmonary edema) and in the legs and feet (peripheral edema).
+The physician examining a patient who has congestive heart failure with fluid retention looks for certain signs, including:

 - Pitting edema of the legs and feet